Posted on Thursday, June 27th, 2024 at 8:41 pm

 Cincinnati Theft Crimes Defense Attorney

-The criminal defense attorneys of Moermond & Mulligan, LLC have over 50 years of combined experience defending clients in Cincinnati and the surrounding areas.
-Our previous roles as prosecutors in Montgomery County mean we’re well-equipped to fight back against any tactics the prosecutors attempt to use against you.
+The Cincinnati theft crimes defense attorneys of Moermond & Mulligan, LLC have over 50 years of combined experience defending clients in Cincinnati and the surrounding areas.
+Our previous roles as prosecutors in Montgomery County mean we’re well-equipped to fight back against any tactics the prosecutors attempt to use against us.

 Call (513) 421-9790 or contact us online for a free consultation about your case and to learn more about how our legal team will fight for your rights.
 Don’t let a charge of possession of stolen property negatively impact your life.